Aniways/sdk/docs/android/guides/Emoticons-store/Getting started.md

-# Getting Started with the Aniways Emoticons Store
+# Quick Setup of the Aniways Emoticons Store

 This guide will walk you through adding the Aniways Emoticons Store to your app.